Reasons for eTA Extension in South Korea

 -Evidence of residence or shared living arrangements (e.g., rental agreements, joint utility bills).

--Documents related to the specific purpose of your visa, such as family relationships, business activities, or other supporting materials.
+-Documents related to the specific purpose of your eTA, such as family relationships, business activities, or other supporting materials.

 Process for Extending Your Stay in South Korea